Skip to main content

 Why This Matters to WA-01

 Washington's 1st Congressional District is home to one of the largest and most accomplished Asian American communities in the Pacific Northwest.
-Bellevue, Kirkland, and Redmond have substantial Korean American, Chinese American, Indian American, Vietnamese American, and Japanese American populations.
+Bellevue, Kirkland, and Redmond have substantial Korean American, Chinese American, Vietnamese American and Japanese American populations.
 Many are professionals and entrepreneurs.
 Many have family ties to the communities in Seattle's International District.
-Many are watching what happens there and drawing conclusions about whether elected officials in this region are capable of protecting Asian American communities when it matters.
+Many are watching what happens there.
+And drawing conclusions about whether elected officials in this region are capable of protecting Asian American communities when it matters.

 The answer they have received from the current political establishment has been disappointing.
-Anti-Asian hate crimes surged, and the response was too slow.
-Seattle's Chinatown deteriorated, and the response was too ideological.
-Communities asked for help, and what they received were statements of solidarity without substance.
+Anti-Asian hate crimes surged and the response was too slow.
+Seattle's Chinatown deteriorated.
+The response was too ideological.
+Communities asked for help.
+What they received were statements of solidarity without substance.

 This campaign is different.
 The Asian American communities of WA-01 are not a photo opportunity.
 They are constituents.
-Their concerns about public safety, small business viability, housing affordability, and the quality of their children's education are at the center of what this campaign is about.
+Their concerns about public safety, small business viability and housing affordability.
+The quality of their children's education are at the center of what this campaign is about.

 What Kincaid Will Do Differently